charlykso/react_lessons/README.md

-"# This is my journey in lerning react"
+# This is my journey in lerning react